taleldayekh/talel.io-backend/README.md

 The Docker image artifacts which represents the application backend and frontend are hosted with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

 Each image has its separate repository containing all versions of a given image.
 The lifecycle policy for the repositories is however set to only keep the latest version of an image.

-## AWS ECS (Elastic Container Service)

-[Amazon Elastic Container Service](https://aws.amazon.com/ecs/) orchestration platform manages and deploys Docker containers based on the images from the ECR.

-The _*talelio*_ ECS cluster (grouping of hardware resources) currently consists of one provisioned [t2.micro EC2](https://aws.amazon.com/ec2/instance-types/t2/) instance.
-Both the backend and frontend containers run on this EC2 instance.

 ### Configurations -->